Netflix/falcor/documentation/router.md

 #### 2. The Title Service

 This service can be used to retrieve information about titles in the catalog.
-This information is not personalized, changes relatively infrequently, and is therefore stored in a different database.
+This information is not personalized, and changes relatively infrequently.
+As a result it makes sense to store it in a different database than either the personalized recommendations or the Ratings.

 #### 3. The Rating Service